HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/hydrographic-network-simulated-active-inventory.rst

 - ``simulated_active_network_metrics_skipped.json``
 - ``simulated_active_network_overlap_metrics.csv``
 - ``simulated_active_network_overlap_metrics_skipped.json``
+- ``simulated_active_network_distance_metrics.csv``
+- ``simulated_active_network_distance_metrics_skipped.json``

 The metrics export summarizes active-network occupancy signatures between variants.
 The overlap export compares the simulated active cells with the observed ``reference`` network by rasterizing that vector network onto the mesh.
-Both are intentionally separate from ``hydrographic_network_metrics.csv``, which compares persisted vector linework roles.
+The distance export adds bidirectional planar cell-centroid distances.
+These exports are intentionally separate from ``hydrographic_network_metrics.csv``, which compares persisted vector linework roles.

 There is also a Run-level overlap diagnostic:

 - ``run.simulated_active_network_overlap_metrics(network_role="reference")``
+- ``run.simulated_active_network_distance_metrics(network_role="reference")``

 This does not vectorize the simulated network.
-It rasterizes the selected persisted vector role onto mesh cells by intersection, then compares that cell occupancy with the computed simulated-active mask.
+It rasterizes the selected persisted vector role onto mesh cells by intersection, then compares that cell occupancy with the computed simulated-active mask and can also summarize planar distances.
 This is the right intermediate comparison before committing to a canonical vectorization rule.
 The scientific validation comparison is against ``reference``.
 If ``reference`` is missing, the comparison should be skipped.
 HydroModPy should not silently fall back to ``generated`` because that would replace an observation-vs-model question with a topography-vs-model diagnostic.

 What Does Not Yet Exist
 -----------------------